marcellbarsony/notes/languages/rust/types/data-structures/strings.md

 ### OsString

 It is similar to Vec<u8> but is specifically designed for platform-specific strings.
+They are typically ised to represent file paths, environment variables, or other OS-related strings.

 - Storage: Heap
 - Ownership: Owned